worldline/angular-training/docs/src/pipes/README.md

 In the following example, the discounted price is calculated given a discount rate.
 No catalogue data in the component is mutated to display the new price.

-<iframe height='500' width='100%' src="https://stackblitz.com/edit/angular-pipe-exemple?embed=1&file=src/app/discounted.pipe.ts&ctl=1&hideNavigation=1"></iframe>
+<iframe height='500' width='100%' src="https://stackblitz.com/fork/github/ocunidee/atpw-custom-pipe/tree/master?ctl=1&embed=1&file=src/app/discounted.pipe.ts&hideNavigation=1&title=Custom%20pipe"></iframe>

 ## Using a pipe outside the template

 It is also possible to use pipes in a component class by injecting it in its constructor and calling its transform method.
-The pipe needs to be imported in the module to which the component belongs and added to the providers of the component or of the module.
+The pipe needs to be added to the providers array of the component decorator or *ApplicationConfig*.
+When not used in the template, the pipe doesn't need to be present in the imports array of the component decorator.

 ```ts
 import { Component } from '@angular/core'